 No expectations come across when it comes to what you want during your session.

 You have the moment and opportunity to show yourself that you are proud of who you are.
-The beauty and confidence about boudoir shoots are incredible and inspiring everyone.
+The beauty and confidence about boudoir sessions are incredible and inspiring everyone.

-What do You Wear to a Boudoir Photo Shoot?
+What do You Wear to a Boudoir Photo Session?

-What you wear to a Boudoir photo shoot really depends on yourself.
+What you wear to a Boudoir photo session really depends on yourself.
 But part of the boudoir experience should be mimicking looks that they love.